-Douglas Housing Authority is a public housing agency in Douglas, Arizona that participates in the Section 8 Housing Choice Voucher program.
-As of March 19th, 2019, Douglas Housing Authority has 1 waiting lists that are open now or opening soon.
+Douglas Housing Authority is a public housing agency in Douglas, Arizona that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Douglas Housing Authority serves Douglas.

-Once the paper application has been completed, it must be dropped off at the City of Douglas Housing Department, located at 425 10th Street, Douglas, Arizona, 85607, Monday through Friday, from 8:00 am to 5:00 pm.
+Once the paper application has been completed, it must have been dropped off at the City of Douglas Housing Department.

 For more information, visit the DHA Section 8 Housing Choice Voucher Program page here.